Mount Vernon officer shot in December getting out of hospital

 McClaughry's daughter said in a Facebook post that he will get out of the hospital on February 14.
 Not only is that Valentine's Day, it is also his wedding anniversary.

 McClaughry is a 31-year veteran of the force.
-He was shot while responding to a call about another shooting Dec.
-15.
+He was shot in the head on December 15, 2016, while responding to a call about another shooting.

 Click here to read more about his recovery.